 In terms of mental health disorders, it is becoming clear through research, that AI and Big Data, can help us delve deeper into understanding the genetic complexities of our psychiatric disorder.
 We can now in certain health conditions, such as breast cancer, understand whether someone has a genetic predisposition, an increased likelihood of developing a particular disease based on a person’s genetic makeup.

-However, in the case of depression, as discussed in my previous blog, the story is much more complex.
+However, in the case of depression, as discussed in my previous post, the story is much more complex.
 The search for a single gene responsible for major depressive disorder has given way to the understanding that depression is a complex disorder in which multiple gene variants, each having only a slight contribution to the disorder, are involved.
 The explanation to the variation in treatment efficacy of the different anti-depressants is probably linked with a patient’s genetic background.
 However, to form a relevant and accurate picture we must also understand their environment.

 The role of the environment and our genetic predisposition for mental illness